zhendrikse/physics-in-python/docs/index.md

 plot = Plot3D(X, Y, ,Z)
 ```

+<p>Similarly, a <a href="https://www.mattiagiuri.com/2020/11/20/plotting-a-torus-with-python/">torus</a>
-<p>Similarly, a torus can be generated (select the torus from the drop-down menu in the application):</p>
+can be generated (select the torus from the drop-down menu in the application):</p>

 $\begin{cases} x &amp; = (c + a \cos(v))\cdot\cos(u) \\ y &amp; = (c + a \cos(v))\cdot\sin(u) \\ z &amp; = a \sin(v) \end{cases}$